relishinc/dill-pixel/README.md

 * Since the framework can't run on it's own, there is a process to have a project use a local version of the repo instead of pulling a remote one.
 * In your local copy of the framework, run `npm link`
-* Inside a project that depends on the framework, run `npm link html-living-framework`
+* Inside a project that depends on the framework, run `npm link dill-pixel`
 * This sometimes requires a refresh of VSCode.
 You may even have to delete the node-modules folder and run `npm install` to install all dependencies fresh.
 * Run `npm start` in the project that uses the framework, and `npm build:watch` in the framework folder